quanted/INTERPRET-NTA/visualizations/intensity_heatmap/README.md

 ## Functionality

 This plot shows a heatmap of occurrence intensities from an INTERPRET NTA job.
+Ths input file is the INTERPRET_NTA_QAQC.xlsx file from an INTERPRET NTA job output.
 Each column represents a feature, and each row represents a sample.
 The color intensity of each cell corresponds to the blank-subtracted mean abundance value of the occurrence for a respective sample.

 ![Static image of heatmap](./resources/static_heatmap.png)